mikesamuel/unduck/README.md

 1. Developers pick an API that takes bags of properties.
 1. Configure it to require class types as inputs, or to report when they're not.
-1. Put &#x1F425; around object constructors, run tests, and repeat until tests run green.
+1. Put &#x1F425;(...) around object constructors, run tests, tweak, and repeat until tests run green.
-1. Move into production.
+1. Repeat with another API that ducks.

 As noted before, without rewriting code to call the appropriate `new ClassName`, maintainers and security auditors get the benefits of:

 *  constructors that check type invariants at `new` time,
-*  easier reasoning about which object originate inside which trust boundaries.
+*  having a place to put code that coerces untrusted structured inputs to trustworthy structured values.

 [JSON object forgery]: https://medium.com/@mikesamuel/protecting-against-object-forgery-2d0fd930a7a9